Genome-wide association study: Methods

 A key step in the majority of GWA studies is the imputation of genotypes at SNPs not on the genotype chip used in the study.
 This process greatly increases the number of SNPs that can be tested for association, increases the power of the study, and facilitates meta-analysis of GWAS across distinct cohorts.
 Genotype imputation is carried out by statistical methods that impute genotypic data to a set of reference panel of haplotypes, which typically have been densely genotyped using whole-genome sequencing.
 These methods take advantage of sharing of haplotypes between individuals over short stretches of sequence to impute alleles.
 Existing software packages for genotype imputation include IMPUTE2, Minimac, Beagle and MaCH.

 In addition to the calculation of association, it is common to take into account any variables that could potentially confound the results.
-Sex and age are common examples of confounding variables.
+Sex, age, and ancestry are common examples of confounding variables.
 Moreover, it is also known that many genetic variations are associated with the geographical and historical populations in which the mutations first arose.
 Because of this association, studies must take account of the geographic and ethnic background of participants by controlling for what is called population stratification.
-If they fail to do so, these studies can produce false positive results.
+If they did not do so, the studies could produce false positive results.

 After odds ratios and P-values have been calculated for all SNPs, a common approach is to create a Manhattan plot.
 In the context of GWA studies, this plot shows the negative logarithm of the P-value as a function of genomic location.
 Thus the SNPs with the most significant association stand out on the plot, usually as stacks of points because of haploblock structure.
 Importantly, the P-value threshold for significance is corrected for multiple testing issues.
 The exact threshold varies by study, but the conventional genome-wide significance threshold is 5×10^-8 to be significant in the face of hundreds of thousands to millions of tested SNPs.
 GWA studies typically perform the first analysis in a discovery cohort, followed by validation of the most significant SNPs in an independent validation cohort.